Izzy129/kattis-solutions/README.md

 # TO-DO
 - [ ] Put problems in a table with their respective links to problem, solution, and more details to it?
+- [ ] Solve some already solved problems with Python

 ## Folder Structure